-Whilst looking out the window on a wet, cold, miserable Staffordshire Monday morning, not only was this the weather this is also how my life felt at that moment in time.
+Whilst looking out the window on a wet cold miserable Monday morning not only was this the weather this is also how my life felt at that moment in time.
 Miserable, boring, dull.

-I was stuck in a dead end job, doing the same thing day in and day out.
+I was stuck in a dead end job same thing day in day out.
 I knew this wasn’t the job for me.
 There had to be more to life.
-When I left school I was half-hearted.
-I just wanted to go out and have fun like most other 16-year-olds lads.
+When I left school I was half hearted.
+I just wanted to go out and have fun like most other 16 year olds lads.
 I never really thought about a career or I did I just didn’t realise time went so quick.
-The next thing I knew, I was engaged with a child on the way.
-So going to college or uni was out the question as I had a fiancé and child to support.
+The next thing I knew I was engaged with a child on the way.
+So going to college or uni was out the question now I had a fiancé and child to support.

 I went out and I got the first job available that paid alright money.
-And stuck at it – much to my dislike.
-I wanted a job where I could grow, and where I could help others.
-I was sat there thinking about what I’d really like to do.
+And stuck at it much to my dislike.
+I wanted a job where I could grow, and where i could help others.
+I was sat there thinking about what i’d really like to do.
 I’d like to work with children; teach them.
-I had a little bit of experience when I was coaching football skills a few years ago.
+I had a little bit of experience when I was coaching children football skills few years ago.

-So on that miserable Monday morning, I decided to take a look on the internet at colleges.
-There was so much information out there, so many conflicting pieces of advice and for every good review, there was a bad one too.
+On that wet cold miserable Monday morning, I decided to take a look on the internet at colleges.
+There was so much information out there, so many conflicting pieces of advice and for every good review there was a bad one too.

-I spoke with a few colleges and I’d missed some of the starting dates, and the next starting dates weren’t for a few months.
-Then I had the money, time and affordability aspects to consider – this was getting less and less likely to me.
-And that’s when I saw it: Oxbridge Home Learning.
-I was a bit apprehensive, for the want of a better word, but I was later assured that most people are.
+I spoke with a few colleges, i’d missed some of the starting sates and some of the starting dates werent for a few months.
+Then i had the money and affordability aspect to consider, this was getting less and less likely for me.
+And that’s when I saw it Oxbridge .
+I was a bit apprehensive, for the want of a better word, but I was, later assured that most people are.

 At first i was not really sure what or how to go about it.
-When I got home, I showed my fiancé and she was all for it – telling me to “go for it and enrol”.
+When I got home, I showed my fiancé and she was all for it telling me to go for it.
+Enrol.
 So that’s exactly what I did.
-I was really impressed that I could continue working while studying.
-I mean, I did have to do 50 hours placement over the time of the course but I used 2 weeks holiday from my job and went ahead on my placement at a school not too far from home.
+I was really really impressed that I could continue working while studying this course.
+I mean I did have to do 50 hours placement over the time of the course but I used 2 weeks holiday from my job and went ahead on my placement at a school not too far from home.

-So, a year after enrolling on the Supporting and Teaching and Learning in Schools Level 3 Certificate, I’m now a fully qualified Teaching Assistant and absolutely loving every moment of it.
+So, a year and a half later, I’m a fully qualified Teaching assistant and absolutely loving every moment of it.
 It has made such a huge change to me as a person.
-My fiancée cannot believe the difference in me, we are both so happy.
-We’ve even been able to save for our wedding which is something I could never have seen us being able to do if I hadn’t changed my life.
-I honestly cannot thank Oxbridge Home Learning enough.
+My fiancé cannot believe the difference in me, we are both so happy.
+We’ve even been able to save for our wedding which is something I could never of seen us being able to do if I hadn’t changed my life.
+I honestly cannot thank Oxbridge enough.
 First of all for the course, but the help they gave and encouragement.
-Nothing was ever too much trouble, I now have the confidence that I need and I’m now going forward to do the Higher Level Teaching Assistant Course, once that’s completed I might even look into helping Children with special needs.
+Nothing was ever to much trouble, I now have the confidence that I need and I’m now going forward to do the Higher Level Teaching Assistant Course, once that’s completed I might even look into helping Children with special needs.

 This was the best move I’ve made, not only for me but my family too.
 Even the term times will fit in with our child going to school.
-If I’d have needed to go to uni or college I would not have been able to even dream of being a Teaching Assistant.
+If I had have needed to go to uni or college I would not have been able to even dream of being a Teaching assistant.
 I wouldn’t have been able to keep my current job, where as doing the course from home was great.
-Convenient and cost effective, it fitted into my life rather than having to arrange my life round the course.
+Convenient and cost effective, it fitted in to my life rather than having to arrange my life round the course.
 You can do it in the comfort of your own home even down to affording the course Oxbridge helped me all the way.

-Even now if I have a question or am not so sure about something I’ll give them a call and there is always someone who is willing to help me.
-All the advisors are great, they seem genuinely interested.
-You honestly feel so comfortable asking them anything.
+Even now if I have a question or am not so sure on something I’ll give them a call and there is always someone who is willing to help me, all the advisors are great, they seem genuinely interested.
+And you honestly feel so comfortable asking them anything.